Energinet-DataHub/ARCHIVED-geh-aggregations/docs/setting-up-infrastructure.md

 The Terraform relies on secrets living in github.
 You can find the secrets in Settings/Secrets and you will need:

+(TBD) How to obtain SPN secret object id and ID

 - TENANT_ID (The tennant ID of your azure subscription)
 - SUBSCRIPTION_ID (The azure subscription )